Recursive Prime Factorizations: Dyck Words as Numbers: The Standard Minimal RPF Superrational Interpretation

 \end{definition} \begin{example} Let $w = {(()()()())()}$.
 The longest substring that can be deleted from $w$ to yield a Dyck word $w'$ with the same standard natural evaluation as that of $w$ is ${()()()}$, the string of 3 contiguous empty pairs.
 Thus $\text{dinf}_{r}({w}) = 3$. \end{example}

+It is useful to have a way of depicting where inflations can occur in standard recursive prime factorizations. \begin{definition} Let $w$ be a nontrivial Dyck word, and let $e$ be an empty pair.
+The \emph{inflatability points} of $w$ are locations where appending $e$ yields an inflation $w'$ of $w$, with the restriction that prepending $e$ to another empty pair is prohibited.
+We call an inflatability point located inside a word \emph{internal}, whereas the inflatability point located immediately after the last symbol of the word is called \emph{external} (or \emph{terminal}). \end{definition}

+\begin{example} Consider the Dyck natural word $()$, which evaluates to 1.
+Depicting inflatability points according to their order of occurrence from left to right, the notation $()1$ asserts that $()$ has only a single inflatability point, the terminal one.
+This is equivalent to asserting that the only place where the Dyck natural representation of 1 can be inflated is at its very end. \end{example}

+\begin{example} Consider the Dyck natural word $(()(()))$, which evaluates to 8. $(()(()1)2)3$ asserts that $(()(()))$ has three inflatability points, two of which are internal and one which is terminal.
+This is equivalent to asserting that the only places where the Dyck natural representation of 8 can be inflated are at the locations shown. \end{example}

+\begin{example} Consider the \emph{nonminimal} Dyck natural word $(()(()))()()()$, which evaluates to 8. $(()(()1)2)()()()3$ is equivalent to asserting that $(()(()))()()()$ has three inflatability points, two of which are internal and one which is terminal.
+Although empty pairs could be inserted at other places, namely between any two inflationary empty pairs, we are prohibited from doing so. \end{example}

+These considerations lead to the following theorem. \begin{theorem} The set of inflatability points is sufficient to show every place where inflation may take place in a nontrivial Dyck word $w$, regardless of whether $w$ is itself an inflation. \end{theorem} \begin{proof} To see this, we need only recall the alternative definition of \DrMin as that subset of Dyck words $w$ both avoiding $')())'$ and not ending with $')()'$.
+Internal inflations correspond to the former constraint, while terminal inflations correspond to the latter.
+If we insert $k \ge 1$ contiguous empty pairs between two consecutive right parentheses in a nontrivial Dyck word, at its end, or both, the result will be an inflation of its minimal counterpart, therefore not altering its evaluation as a natural number; in that regard, it does not matter whether $k$ is 1 or 1000. \end{proof}

-And now I introduce the language underlying the standard minimal RPF rational interpretation. \begin{definition} The \emph{standard quasiminimal RPF language}, also called \emph{the set of Dyck rational numbers} and denoted by $\mathcal{D}_{r_{\text{qmin}}}$, is the set of all Dyck words $d$ such that $\text{dinf}_{r}(d) \leq 1$. \end{definition} \begin{remark} The designation \emph{quasiminimal} is due to the fact that $\mathcal{D}_{r_{\text{qmin}}}$ is the language underlying both the standard minimal RPF rational interpretation and the standard nonminimal RPF natural interpretation $(\mathcal{D}_{r_{\text{qmin}}}, \mathbb{N}, \upalpha_{\mathbb{N}_{r}})$. \end{remark}
+And so we obtain an alternative definition of the standard minimal RPF superrational interpretation. \begin{definition} The \emph{standard quasiminimal RPF language}, also called \emph{the set of Dyck superrational numbers} and denoted by $\mathcal{D}_{r_{\text{qmin}}}$, is the set of all Dyck words $d$ such that $\text{dinf}_{r}(d) \leq 1$. \end{definition} \begin{remark} The designation \emph{quasiminimal} and subscript $\text{qmin}$ are due to the fact that \DrQmin represents $\mathbb{N}$ nonminimally, whereas it represents $\mathbb{S}$ minimally.
+In hindsight, using $\mathcal{D}_{r_{\mathbb{N}}}$ and $\mathcal{D}_{r_{\mathbb{S}}}$ to respectively denote what I call \DrMin and \DrQmin in this paper would have been more intuitive.
+I could even further simplify the notation by omitting the permutation subscript $r$, yielding $\mathcal{D}_{\mathbb{N}}$ and $\mathcal{D}_{\mathbb{S}}$.
+I may indeed switch to that notation in future revisions. \end{remark}